 sFlow—which is short for “standard flow”—originated as an industry standard for exporting packets from Layer 2 of the OSI model on switches.

-While NetFlow processes all of the packets flowing through the interface on a router or firewall and the metadata is created on the device itself, switches supporting sFlow send a sampling packet of the traffic it’s receiving through its interfaces.
+While NetFlow processes all the packets flowing through the interface on a router or firewall and the metadata is created on the device itself, switches supporting sFlow send a sampling packet of the traffic it’s receiving through its interfaces.
 With sFlow, the device that receives the sampling packet must generate all the metadata.
-It’s also important to mention that sampling rate is optional in NetFlow, but it’s mandatory in sFlow.
+It’s also important to mention that sampling rate is mandatory in sFlow versus in NetFlow it’s optional.

 Which sampling rate should you use on your devices?